 You will also need black permanent Sharpie markers.
-Some people like to make cute labels for their freezer items, but I find they fall off…and then you’re left trying to use your psychic powers to determine if the bag contains Grandma’s Sloppy Joes, Corn and Black Bean Chili, or Taco Soup (all delicious, of course, but still no idea what’s what).
+Some people like to make cute labels for their freezer items, but I find they fall off and then you’re left trying to use your psychic powers to determine if the bag contains Grandma’s Sloppy Joes, Corn and Black Bean Chili, or Taco Soup (all delicious, of course, but still no idea what’s what).

-Some readers have told us they like to use disposable aluminum casserole trays to store certain freezer meals, but I’ve found they often don’t cook very evenly, and they’re thin and difficult to work with, so I wouldn’t recommend them.
+Some readers have told us they like to use disposable aluminum casserole trays to store certain freezer meals.
+However in my experience, I’ve found they often don’t cook very evenly, they’re thin, difficult to work with, difficult to store, so I wouldn’t recommend them.
 They’re also hard to cover.
 When your meal is in a freezer bag, you can thaw it by running it under cold water or putting it in the fridge in the morning.
 You’ll be able to slide it out into a nice glass casserole dish by dinner.
 (However, many of our freezer meals at LWSL are slow-cooker friendly anyway.)

 I’m also not a huge fan of plastic containers.
 Even if they claim to be BPA free, I’m a little leery of using them for hot foods or in the microwave.
 While they do stack nicely for some items, I find if you freeze smart (more on that in a minute), you can make your bags work just as well.

 I’m passionate about freezer meals, so of course, I can’t get through this post without discussing them in-depth, BUT there are so many other things you can freeze as well!